lauriharpf/cocktails/readme.md

 3. Install [NPM Task Runner](https://marketplace.visualstudio.com/items?itemName=MadsKristensen.NPMTaskRunner).
 4. Install [Node.js](https://nodejs.org/en/) 10.7 or later.
 5. Change Visual Studio to use the installed Node.js instead of the bundled-in one.
 See [Update Node Version in Visual Studio 2017](https://stackoverflow.com/a/43850262/843984).
-6. Start the Azure Storage Emulator installed in Step 1 (Windows Start button -> type Azure Storage Emulator and select it)
-7. Git clone the project.
+6. Git clone the project.
 In Visual Studio, Team Explorer -> Clone https://github.com/lauriharpf/cocktails.git .
 Open the Cocktails.sln in Visual Studio.
-8. Open Package Manager Console (Tools -> NuGet Package Manager -> Package Manager Console).
+7. Open Package Manager Console (Tools -> NuGet Package Manager -> Package Manager Console).
 Ensure "Cocktails" is selected as the Default project.
-9. Type `Update-Database` in Package Manager Console and press Enter to create the database.
+8. Type `Update-Database` in Package Manager Console and press Enter to create the database.
-10. In Visual Studio, run the application in Debug mode (F5).
+9. In Visual Studio, run the application in Debug mode (F5).
-11. When app has started, open http://localhost:50406/hangfire/recurring .
-Select `GetRecipesFromWikipedia.Get` job, click _Trigger now_.
-12. When `GetRecipesFromWikipedia.Get` has Succeeded, open http://localhost:50406/ .
 Cocktails should be shown and the site usable.

 ## Developing

-1. Ensure Azure Storage Emulator is started (Windows Start button -> type Azure Storage Emulator and select it)
-2. Open Cocktails.sln in Visual Studio.
+1. Open Cocktails.sln in Visual Studio.
-3. If new Entity Framework migrations have been added, run `Update-Database` in the Package Manager Console
+2. If new Entity Framework migrations have been added, run `Update-Database` in the Package Manager Console
-4. Right-click the `package.json` file at the root of the Cocktails project -> Task Runner Explorer
+3. Right-click the `package.json` file at the root of the Cocktails project -> Task Runner Explorer
-6. In Task Runner Explorer, right-click the "package.json -> Custom -> build" target and select "Run".
+4. In Task Runner Explorer, right-click the "package.json -> Custom -> build" target and select "Run".
-7. Run the app by pressing F5.
+5. Run the app by pressing F5.
 The .jsx files can be modified while the app is running and changes are reflected in the browser.

-## Testing
-To run tests in CocktailsTests project, select Tools -> Extensions and Updates -> Online and install the _NUnit 3 Test Adapter_.
-Run all tests with CTRL+R+A.

 ## Publishing

-1. Set up an App Service, a SQL database and a Storage account on Azure.
+1. Set up an App Service and a SQL database on Azure.
 2. Right-click on Cocktails project -> Publish.
 3. Choose Microsoft Azure App Service.
 Select your Azure account.
 4. In the publish Settings -> Databases, enable executing Code First Migrations and enter the Azure database connection string.